margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the strength of people expressed in others
 * Grateful for the spunkiness of women in politics
 * Grateful for public music education
+* Grateful for the "pitch in" advertisements on trash cans
+* Grateful for communities of trust at Norfolk Academy and UVA
+* Grateful to trust people to do the right thing
+* Grateful to forgive people
+* Grateful for graduates of Norfolk Academy and ways people use liberal arts degrees

 <br>